ahmdkhn/TriFin/README.md

 *	How to overcome a complex problem by dividing it into smaller and easier to solve tasks.
 *	To provide some coding guidelines to write programmer–friendly code following the modern design patterns, i.e. Comprehensible, extensible and reusable code.
 *	To explain some features of OOP paradigm using JAVA.
-*	How to write unit tests, integration tests and use build automation tool such as Maven.
+*	How to carry out testing and use build automation tool such as Maven.

 The core design decisions and logic behind the entire application is as follows: